quadcopter-project/quad/README.md

 Within `src`, we have `bf.py` which contains a class that communicates with betaflight-configurator.
 We also have `live.py` and `rec.py` for actually conducting experiments.
 They rely on `utils.py` to work, which contains `Arduino`, `Writer`, `Plotter` and `Recorder` classes.

 ## Use
+First, clone the repo along with submodules: `git clone --recurse-submodules --remote-submodules $URL`.
+At this stage, the submodules could potentially have a detached HEAD (e.g. you forgot `--remote-submodules`, or submodule has not been bumped in main).
+To resolve this one needs to run `git checkout main` in the submodule directories before making any commits in them.
+If you have already cloned the repo, then try `git submodule update --init`, then again checkout main.

-In order to use this project, one likely needs to prepare a python `venv` (for python dependencies) and use `nvm` to use the correct version of `npm` for `betaflight-configurator`.
+In order to use this project, one likely needs to prepare a python `venv` (for python dependencies): The packages sourced in this project can be found in `requirements.txt`.

+Use `nvm` to get the correct version of `npm` for `betaflight-configurator`.
 The configurator will also likely need to be recompiled: Follow README instructions in `bf-conf/`.

 ## Development
 ### Branching model